 8 simple ways to boost your immune system

-Our immune systems are amazing and complex and always hard at work to protect us from invaders.
+Our immune systems are amazing and complex and always hard at work to protect us from bacterial and viral infections.
+Since coronavirus hit our shores in early 2020, Australians have become much more aware of how our immune systems work to keep us healthy.

-Over the past few years I have made quite a few very small and very simple changes.
-These small changes have resulted a big boost to my immune system and my overall health.
+It can be quite simple to prevent colds and flu when you know how.
+Over the past 10 years I have made quite a few very small and very simple changes to my diet and lifestyle, and experienced big changes to my everyday wellness.
 I've put together a few diet and lifestyle tips that have worked for me:

 1. Eating fresh fruit and vegetables

+Do you eat a small range of fruit and vegetables every week?
 I used to eat a banana on my breakfast every morning, and I almost always ate 3 vegetables with my dinner.
-However I regularly ate the same fruit and 3 or 4 vegetables, day in, day out.
+I thought this was fairly healthy, however I regularly ate the same fruit and 3 or 4 vegetables, day in, day out.

 Fruit and vegetables contain a wide array of vitamins and minerals and phytonutrients such as antioxidants.
-These nutrients are essential to the correct function of our immune cells.
+These nutrients are essential for the correct functioning of our immune cells.

 The nutrient profiles in each piece of fruit or vegetable are different.
 The key is that the wider the variety in your diet, the wider the range of beneficial nutrients that you will be consuming.

-I now aim to have a seasonally rotating variety of at least 20 different fruits and 40 different vegetables in my diet.
+I aim to have a seasonally rotating variety of at least 20 different fruits and 40 different vegetables in my diet.
+Don't like vegetables?
+See my blog about how to eat more plants.

 2. Eating protein at most meals